Arya-Chakraborty/Arya-Chakraborty/README.md

 ## 💫 About Me:
 👋 Hey there, I’m Arya!
 • 🧠 Currently pursuing B.Tech in Computer Science & Engineering.
-• 🎓 Studying at Birla Institute of Technology, Mesra.
+• 🎓 3rd yr student at Birla Institute of Technology, Mesra.
 • 🛠 Passionate about building intelligent systems — from LLM-integrated apps to deep learning pipelines.
 • 🌐 Full-stack developer with a flair for both frontend elegance and backend architecture.
 • 🚀 Actively experimenting with LLMs, RAG pipelines, NLP, and vision transformers.